Leadership (E), Middle School Instructional Coach

 Bio: Ms. Flores has taught 2nd and 5th grade and was the head of the Spanish Department at Cathedral Chapel School since 2001.
 She studied and lived in Granada, Spain.
 Her passion is teaching and she is thrilled to play a role in your daughter’s education at GALA.
 She loves to travel and spend time with her husband, daughter, and the rest of her family.

-History (7), US History, AP US History, Journalism (E)
+History (7), US History, AP US History, Ethnic Studies (E)

 M.A. in Education, Stanford University